Skip to main content

 Note that, unlike classic SSH keys, it is not necessary to add the public part of the certificate (.pub file) to the ~/.ssh/authorized_keys file of Jean Zay.

-If you were already using SSH keys, to ensure that you are really testing an SSH connection to Jean Zay via the generated certificate, you must rename on Jean Zay, your file ~/.ssh/authorized_keys to ~/.ssh/authorized_keys.bk (for example) to disable support for classic SSH keys:
+If you were already using SSH keys, to ensure that you are really testing an SSH connection to Jean Zay via the generated certificate, you must rename on Jean Zay, the file ~/.ssh/authorized_keys to ~/.ssh/authorized_keys.bk (for example) to disable support for usual SSH keys:

 mv ~/.ssh/authorized_keys ~/.ssh/authorized_keys.bk